These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T3A08 (C)

-C. Random combining of signals arriving via different path lengths
+C. Random combining of signals arriving via different paths

 T3A09 (B)